-This Sessional Paper on the National Social Policy has been developed to address these challenges and is an important contribution by the Government to reduce poverty and the vulnerability of the population to economic, social, and natural shocks and stresses.
-It will play an important role in increasing access to social welfare services, not only for those without predictable income, but also for those in employment and the self-employed who need financial cushioning against future risks such as loss of employment, injury at work, loss of assets or sickness.
-The Paper builds on and reaffirms Kenya's commitment to poverty reduction as articulated in various policy documents, development plans, and budgetary allocations, including Kenya Vision 2030.
+This Sessional Paper on the National Social Policy has been developed to address these challenges and is going to be an important commitment by the Government to reduce poverty and the vulnerability of the population to economic, social, and natural shocks and stresses.
+These broad strategies will play an important role in increasing access to social welfare services, not only for those without predictable income, but also for those in employment and the self-employed who need financial cushioning against future risks such as loss of employment, injury at work, loss of assets or sickness.
+The Paper builds on and reaffirms Kenya's commitment to poverty reduction as articulated in various policy documents, development plan including Kenya Vision 2030 and as reflected by the continuous increase in the budgetary allocations to the vulnerable population.

 The Sessional Paper will also help individuals and households to reach a better balance between care-giving and productive work responsibilities.
 This is critical for the achievement of national and international human welfare thresholds such as the Rights and guarantees provided by the Constitution of Kenya, the United Nations Millennium Development Goals (MDGs), as well as international agreements such as the Universal Declaration of Human Rights (1948) which identify social protection as a fundamental human right for all citizens.
-This is also in line with the East African Community and African Union commitments to social policy interventions.
+This Paper is also in line with the East African Community and African Union commitments to social policy interventions.